anikethjr/brain_syntactic_representations/README.md

 Note that we cannot provide the anatomical data needed to visualize subject space results to protect the anonymity of the subjects.
 However, we provide the binary masks and transforms needed to transform subject space results to MNI space.
 These were obtained using pycortex.

 Also, we provide all of the main files needed to generate our figures and tables since running our full pipeline can take a long time.
-These include the features we generate, the R^2 scores and the significance testing results among others.
-The features are included along with the code in the `features` folder.
-The R^2 scores and significance testing results files need to be downloaded from https://drive.google.com/file/d/103erZKvjPeia71-1TJ5YV7u048mJ1Afr/view?usp=sharing and the two folders `predictions` and `predictions_mni` need to copied over to the folder containing the code.
+These include the features we generate (in the `features` folder), the R^2 scores and the significance testing results (in the `predictions` and `predictions_mni` folders) among others.

 Please follow these steps to reproduce our results using this codebase: